Please take this short survey to give your opinion on shared use mobility devices: click here

 Shared Use Mobility Pilot Program

 Shared Use Mobility Devices are an emerging technology that may help address the first-mile/last-mile alternative mode of transportation.
-In an effort to understand this new technology, the City of El Paso has created a 12-month pilot program to allow the City to evaluate the operation of these devices and propose rules and regulations to ensure a safe, equitable, and alternative mode of local transportation.
+In an effort to understand this new technology, the City of El Paso has created a pilot program to allow the City to evaluate the operation of these devices and propose rules and regulations to ensure a safe, equitable, and alternative mode of local transportation.
 The rules and regulations establish standards aimed at the operation, parking, and safety of pedestrians and riders.

 On January 8, 2019, the City Council approved an ordinance to establish the 12-month pilot program for the Shared Use Mobility Devices, which also included the framework for the permitting process, insurance, penalties, and authority.
 The Rules and Regulations outlines the application requirements, operations, parking, data, etc. The Rules and Regulations are to govern the operation of the devices and are to maintain the safety of the public, as well as gathering data to better regulate and understand this new alternative mode of transportation.